makemebitter/makemebitter.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student studying computer science at [Prof. Arun Kumar's ADALab](https://adalabucsd.github.io/) in UCSD.
-My research interests lie in machine learning systems, especially systems related to computer vision, deep learning, and the so-called Big Data.
+I am generally interested in machine learning systems, especially systems related to computer vision, deep learning, and the so-called Big Data.

 I received my BS in theoretical physics from Nankai University (China) in 2016 when I was still fascinated with quantum gravity, black holes, and neutrinos.

+My Ph.D. work lies within machine learning systems, including systems powered by applied ML that enables new applications and systems designed for ML to make data science easier and faster.
+On the first front, I worked on video querying systems for object detection and classification with computer vision and database techniques.
+On the second front, I have been working on a system that can expedite distributed deep learning by 3x-10x compared to Horovod and TensorFlow Parameter Server.
+I have also worked a lot on bridging data systems (such as Apache Spark, Distributed databases, etc.) with distributed deep learning systems.
+Some of these works have already been incorporated into the Apache MADlib project and adopted&shipped by VMware.
+I have also presented the work at the Spark-AI summit 2020.

 I'm open to opportunities for summer internships.
 You can find my resume at [Link](https://github.com/makemebitter/yuhao-resume/raw/master/Resume-Yuhao-UCSD.pdf).